peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

                           NS  C.CAT-SERVERS.EXAMPLE.
 ~~~~

-This NS RRSet as a whole does not encode a delegation to nowhere,
+This NS RRSet does not encode a delegation to nowhere, since other
-since other NS resource records exist in addition to the record
+NS resource records exist in addition to the record with the empty
-marked in the example as unusual.
-This configuration may have some
+target (marked with a comment as "unusual").
+This configuration may
-meaning to someone, however, and is specifically not prohibited by
+have some other meaning in a different context, however, and is
-this specification.
+specifically not prohibited by this specification.

 # Interpreting a Referral to Nowhere